flucoma/flucoma-docs/doc/BufPitch.rst

-:digest: A Selection of Pitch Descriptors on a Buffer
+:digest: Pitch Descriptor
 :species: buffer-proc
 :sc-categories: Libraries>FluidDecomposition
 :sc-related: Guides/FluidCorpusManipulationToolkit, Classes/SpecCentroid, Classes/SpecFlatness, Classes/SpecCentroid, Classes/SpecPcile
 :see-also: Pitch, BufLoudness, BufMelBands, BufMFCC, BufSpectralShape, BufStats
-:description: Implements three pitch descriptors, computed as frequency and the confidence in its value.
+:description: Three popular pitch descriptors, all of which compute frequency and the confidence that a pitch is present.
+:discussion:

-:discussion: The process will return a multichannel buffer with two channels per input channel, one for pitch and one for the pitch tracking confidence.
-A pitch of 0 Hz is yield (or -999.0 when the unit is in MIDI note) when the algorithm cannot find a fundamental at all.
-Each sample represents a value, which is every hopSize.
-Its sampling rate is sourceSR / hopSize.
+  :fluid-obj:`Pitch` returns `pitch` and `confidence` values.
+When no pitch can be detected, a pitch of 0 Hz is returned (or -999.0 when the unit is in MIDI note mode).

+  For information about the pitch descriptor algorithms, see the `algorithm` parameter below.

+  The "confidence" output is a value between 0 and 1 indicating how confident the algorithm is *that there is* a pitch.
+In effect this can be an estimation of how "noisy" (closer to 0) or "harmonic" (closer to 1) the spectrum is.

-:process: This is the method that calls for the pitch descriptor to be calculated on a given source buffer.
+:process: This is the method that calls for the descriptor to be calculated on a given source buffer.

 :output: Nothing, as the destination buffer is declared in the function call.

 :control source: